0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/storage-state-machine/construct-key-path.md

 \text{00} \mapsto (1,0,0,0),\ \ \text{01} \mapsto (0,1,0,0),\ \ \text{10} \mapsto (0,0,1,0)\  \text{ and }\ \text{11} \mapsto (0,0,0,1).
 $$

-## Special Cyclic Register For Leaf Levels
+## Special cyclic register for leaf levels

 Define a register called `LEVEL` which is vector of four bits, three **0** bits and one **1** bit.
 And the operation  `ROTATE_LEVEL`  which is the **left rotation** of `LEVEL`'s bits by one position.